lucianopereira86/Ruby-HelloWorld/README.md

 # Ruby-HelloWorld

-First coding with Ruby in a Windows 10 environment.
+First time coding with Ruby in a Windows 10 environment.

 ## Instructions